CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 6. Change the Configuration Name.

-7. Follow the instructions in {{<link title="Manage Switch Configurations/#create-switch-configuration-profiles" text="Create Switch Configuration Profiles">}}, starting at Step 5, to make any required edits.
+7. Follow the instructions in {{<link title="Switch Configurations/#create-switch-configuration-profiles" text="Create Switch Configuration Profiles">}}, starting at Step 5, to make any required edits.

 ### Remove a Switch Configuration